 RECIPE NOTES

-If the cheese is really clumping up or getting stringy, you can return the pan to low heat and add small amounts of water as you stir to help smooth it out.
-If you accidentally add too much water at this stage, add more cheese to thicken it again.
+If the cheese is really clumping up or getting stringy as you stir, you can return the pan to low heat and add small amounts of water as you stir to help smooth it out.
+If you accidentally add too much water at this stage, increase heat to cook some of it off and add a bit more cheese to thicken it again.

 I make no promises for how this will work if you use pre-grated cheeses.
 They often have starches and anti-coagulants added to prevent clumping that are totally safe to eat but that can affect the way they melt.